justabuzz/serverless-landing-page/README.md

 You may also configure AWS CloudFront to CDN your landing page.
 I didn't include that as part of the CloudFormation as it may incur unecessary costs to some users.
 Here's how to [configure CloudFront with S3].

+## FAQ
+### How to customise the Contact Us form?
+Customising the form requires an update in two places:
+* Add the required fields and update the JS in index.html.
+* Update API Gateway's POST method - add the new fields under Method Integration (under Body Mapping Templates)

 That's it!
 Enjoy!

    [@justabuzz]: <https://github.com/justabuzz/>